 Video game developer and console maker Nintendo needed to have a launch game for the upcoming Nintendo Switch that could dazzle fans of its existing franchises and convince them to invest their hard-earned dollars in an all-new platform.
 Lots of games are coming to the living room turned mobile console over the next year, but the party kicks off with the The Legend of Zelda: Breath of the Wild release.
-With less than a month left before release, The Legend of Zelda Breath of the Wild pre-orders are readily available.
+The Legend of Zelda Breath of the Wild pre-orders are readily available.

 Breath of the Wild is exciting because its Nintendo’s first living room console return to the Zelda franchise in years.
 Accordingly, Nintendo has pulled out all the stops for the title.
 It’s an open-world game that emphasizes exploration and crafting.
 As it’s also a showcase for the Nintendo Switch, the game has lots of new additions to the franchise.
 It’ll support seamless transitions to mobile gaming, with players only needing to left their Nintendo Switch out of its dock to continue playing.
 The game will be the first in the franchise to support add-on content available through a season pass too.

 Here’s what you need to know about The Legend of Zelda Breath of the Wild pre-orders.